SmartNEM: Smart Community Neighborhood - driven by energy informatics

 S. Mohammadi, F. Eliassen, Y. Zhang, Effects of false data injection attacks on a local P2P energy trading market with prosumers, Proceedings of IEEE PES Innovative Smart Grid Technologies Europe (ISGT-Europe), The Hague, The Netherlands, 25-28 Oct 2020 (to appear)

 M. Zhang, F. Eliassen A. Taherkordi, H.-J. Jacobsen, H.-W. Chung, Energy Trading with Demand Response in a Community-based P2P Energy Market, Proceedings of IEEE International Conference on Communications, Control, and Computing Technologies for Smart Grids (SmartGridComm), Beijing, China, 21-23 Oct 2019

 Popular science articles:

-Når nabolaget forsyner seg selv med strøm (interview with M. Zhang and F. Eliassen), Europower-Energi Magazine
+Når nabolaget forsyner seg selv med strøm (interview with M. Zhang and F. Eliassen), Europower-Energi Magazine, No. 5, 2020